 Owners and riders must be both NRHA and ORHA members for the year of showing in the ORHA Futurity Three-Year-Old Futurity class.
 Horses are also required to have an NRHA competition license to compete in this class.

-NRHA rules apply for the ORHA Futurity Three-Year-Old Reining Futurity class.
+NRHA rules apply to the ORHA Futurity Three-Year-Old Reining Futurity class.

 Competition License to compete in this class.

-NRHA rules apply for the ORHA Derby class.
+NRHA rules apply to the ORHA Derby class.

 Any owner or rider who fails to hold the appropriate NRHA and ORHA memberships before entering and/or exhibiting will forfeit all entry fees and prize monies and awards received.

-To enroll a horse in the ORHA Futurity program, a one-time fee of $285.00 is payable to ORHA before December 31 of the foaling year.
+To enroll a horse in the ORHA Futurity Program, a one-time fee of $285.00 is payable to the ORHA due by January 15th following the weaning year.

 If the horse is not enrolled in the year of its birth, payment will be as follows:

-All payments will be considered received based on the date of the postmark; payments may be remitted by cheque, or an E-Transfer to email@example.com
+All payments will be considered received based on the date of the postmark; payments may be remitted by cheque to the address on the enrollment form, or an E-Transfer payment to firstname.lastname@example.org

 Payments are strictly non-refundable, except in the case of overpayment.